Commemorate, Contribute, and Create Change.

 The commemorative design created by Jadyn Fischer-McNab for Orange Shirt Day is a profound representation of healing, unity, and the remarkable resilience of indigenous communities.

-At the heart of the design is a handprint—a powerful symbol associated with Orange Shirt Day, Missing and Murdered Indigenous Women (MMIW), and the Truth and Reconciliation movement.
-Within this handprint, each finger uniquely tells a story.
-The handprint encapsulates the profound impact of these movements and the ongoing journey towards healing and justice.
+At the heart of the design is a handprint—a powerful symbol that represents Orange Shirt Day, Missing and Murdered Indigenous Women (MMIW), and the Truth and Reconciliation movement.
+Each finger in the handprint tells a unique story, representing the deep impact of these movements and the ongoing journey toward healing and justice.

-The fingers of the handprint are meticulously crafted with images of children, symbolizing the innocence and vulnerability of young lives that have been affected.
-These images also represent a hopeful vision of children engaging in cultural activities that were once suppressed during the era of Residential schools—especially the art of dancing.
-This inclusion reflects the resilience of indigenous culture and the determination to reclaim traditions that were once denied.
+Furthermore, the fingers are carefully crafted with images of children, symbolizing the innocence and vulnerability of young lives affected by the residential school system.
+In addition, these images offer hope by depicting children engaging in cultural activities that were once suppressed—especially the art of dancing.
+This inclusion, therefore, reflects the resilience of Indigenous culture and the determination to reclaim traditions that were once denied.

-The palm of the handprint serves as a canvas for a beautiful tapestry of imagery.
-It incorporates elements that are deeply rooted in the Calgary area—the majestic valleys and mountains.
-This imagery is a powerful symbol of connection to the region, highlighting the intersection of Indigenous heritage and the natural landscape.
-The depiction of Treaty 7 lands reinforces the importance of acknowledging the historical agreements that shape the land we inhabit.
+Moreover, the palm of the handprint serves as a canvas for a beautiful tapestry of imagery.
+It features elements deeply rooted in the Calgary area, such as the majestic valleys and mountains.
+As a result, this imagery symbolizes a profound connection to the region and highlights the intersection of Indigenous heritage with the natural landscape.
+Notably, the depiction of Treaty 7 lands emphasizes the importance of acknowledging the historical agreements that shape the place we call home.

 Join us in celebrating the rich cultural heritage, fostering healing, and promoting positive change through the captivating artwork of Jadyn Fischer-McNab.